Healthcare

-Australians are moving away from private health insurance for dental care due to rising costs, limited benefits, and significant out-of-pocket expenses.
-Learn about the challenges and alternatives patients are exploring.
+Australians are moving away from private health insurance for healthcare due to rising costs, limited benefits, and significant out-of-pocket expenses.
+Learn about the challenges and alternative payment options patients are exploring to find their treatment.

 Dental extras are one of the key selling points of private health insurance policies.
 However, for many Australians, the cost of premiums continues to rise while the value of these extras remains stagnant.
 Policies often provide limited annual benefits that fail to cover the full cost of even routine dental care, leaving patients to foot the majority of the bill themselves.

-When it comes to major dental treatments such as crowns, implants, or orthodontics, the gap between what insurance covers and the actual cost can be staggering.
+When it comes to major treatments and procedures, the gap between what insurance covers and the actual cost can be staggering.
 Patients often find themselves paying thousands of dollars out of pocket despite having what they believed to be comprehensive coverage.

 For those without private health insurance, or for those facing significant gaps in coverage, credit-check-based financing options like Afterpay and Humm are often marketed as solutions.
 However, these options come with their own challenges: